testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basics`

 :white_check_mark: &nbsp; **Do:** Organize your tests using 'describe' blocks that represent API routes.
+Eventually this will result in a tree of routes and tests underneath.
 For example describe('/API'), describe('POST /orders').
 See full example below.
 This view is likely to look familiar and appeal to the occassional test report viewer.
 It resembles tooling that were proven to be popular like POSTMAN, OpenAPI docs and others.
-Most if not all developers would know to map a test failure in a specific routewith the correspoding code.
+Most if not all developers would know to map a test failure in a specific route with the correspoding code.
 Sometimes there are many scenario under each route, in this case consider creating another nested category (i.e. describe block) that represent a topic or user story.
 If the code under test is accessed using a message queue (see dedicated section below), structure the routes by topics and queues.

-👀 &nbsp; **Alternatives:** Single assert per field ❌; snapshots ❌;
+👀 &nbsp; **Alternatives:** Organize the tests per topic or user stories title -  ❌; snapshots ❌;

 <br/>